linrongbin16/lin.vim/README.md

 ## Introduction

-lin.vim is aimed to out of box, IDE-like editing features, after high performance, light weight and friendly to most (Neo)VIM users.
+lin.vim is aimed to out of box, IDE-like editing features, high performance, light weight and friendly to most (Neo)VIM users.

 lin.vim is focused on and only on editing, it doesn't compiling/packaging/debugging projects, not a tutorial for new (Neo)VIM users neither.

 lin.vim solved such issues:

 - Solved the difficulty of choosing/grouping/configuring plugins, a list of plugins are embeded and well configured which meets most needs.
-- Solved the difficulty of repeatly installing vim on different OS and machines, installation are been made easy by one shell command (not on Windows for now).
+- Solved the difficulty of repeatable install work on different OS and machines, installation has been made easier by one line command (not on Windows for now).
-- Solved the performance/feature/looking issue on naive (neo)vim, only carefully chosen plugins are installed by default, try to be a modern editor just like [vscode](https://code.visualstudio.com/), pretty colorschemes/UI/icons try to make you happy working.
+- Solved the performance/feature/UI-looking issue on (Neo)VIM, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/), pretty colorschemes/UI/icons to make you happy working.
-- Command line utilities implemented by python3 for easier daily working.
+- Solved the repeatable daily shell command line work by offering a set of command line utilities implemented by python3, include vfile/vgit/vgp/vencode/vip/vpack/vtime/vconf/etc.
-- Wiki for everything so nothing confused you.
+- Detailed wiki for almost everything so nothing been confused.
 - Customization ability for special needs.

 ### Screenshots